Mayon: 2018 activity

-On January 14, 2018, Mayon Volcano's alert status was upgraded to Alert Level 3 (increased tendency towards a hazardous eruption) after 3 phreatic eruptions and 158 rockfall events were recorded.
+On January 14, Mayon's alert status was upgraded to Alert Level 3 (increased tendency towards a hazardous eruption) after 3 phreatic eruptions and 158 rockfall events were recorded.
 The summit crater also exhibited a bright glow signifying the growth of a new lava dome and the start of lava flows towards its slopes.

-On January 16, 2018, the province of Albay declared a state of calamity as lava flows reached the limits of the 6-kilometer evacuation zone.
+On January 16, the province of Albay declared a state of calamity as lava flows reached the limits of the 6-kilometer evacuation zone.

-On January 22, 2018, Alert Level 4 was raised after Mayon spewed a 3-kilometer tall ash column at around 12:45 pm.
+On January 22, Alert Level 4 was raised after Mayon spewed a 3-kilometer tall ash column at around 12:45 pm.
 Classes in all levels in private and public schools were suspended in the whole province of Albay.
 By evening, lava fountains were spewed from the crater with pyroclastic flows and ash plumes.
 Lava bombs and rockfalls could also be observed and rumbling sounds from the eruptions could be heard.
 The eruption type was classified as a Strombolian eruption.

-On January 23, 2018, Mayon spewed 300 to 500-meter lava fountains and ash plumes with a 4 to 5-hour interval.
+On January 23, Mayon spewed 300 to 500-meter lava fountains and ash plumes with a 4 to 5-hour interval.
 Lava bombs and rockfalls could also be observed and sounds from the volcano could be heard.
 Classes in all levels, both public and private were still suspended, work in some places were suspended as well.
 The danger zone was expanded up to 9 kilometers despite remaining at Alert Level 4 and residents from the expanded danger zone were evacuated.

-On January 24, 2018, column of ashes and lava fountains were spewed again with an interval of 4 to 5 hours.
-Fire bombs and rockfalls could also be observed and sounds from the eruptions could be heard.
-Classes remained suspended in some places in Albay.
+On January 24, a column of ash and lava fountains were spewed again with an interval of 4 to 5 hours.
+Fire bombs and rockfalls were observed and sounds from the eruptions were heard.